timescale/docs/promscale/visualize-data/apm-experience.md

 </procedure>

-## Import APM dashboards from the Grafana community
+## Import dashboards from the Grafana community
 [Grafana community dashboards][promscale-grafana-dashboards] contain all the dashboards published by Promscale.

 <procedure>

-### Importing APM dashboards from the Grafana community
+### Importing dashboards from the Grafana community
 1. In the [Grafana community dashboard][promscale-grafana-dashboards] select the dashboard with `APM` prefix, click the `Details` button to open a dashboard.
 1. Click `Copy ID to Clipboard` to copy the UID of the dashboard.